-- Work on electrical equipment may be carried out only by authorized electricians. - Switch off and lock out / tag out the power supply disconnecting device and verify the absence of voltage. - Check that the floating relay contacts are voltage-free. - Before starting work on the frequency converter or intermediate circuit capacitors, wait at least 5 minutes.
+- > Work on electrical equipment may be carried out only by authorized electricians. - Switch off and lock out/tag out the power supply disconnecting device and verify the absence of any voltage. - Check that there is no voltage on the floating relay contacts.